Abha212/Lending-Club-analysis/README.md

 # Lending-Club-analysis

-In this project, I use historical loan-level data from Lending Club and investigate whether their underwriting standards declined over time
+In this project, I use historical loan-level data from Lending Club and examine whether their underwriting standards declined over time.
+Underwriting standards could have declined either because of increased market competition or increased investor pressures to sustain the extremely high growth rates they attained in their early years.
+In 2014, Lending Club filed its IPO and went public.
+Soon after that, there was a controversy surrounding Lending Club's founder and CEO who had borrowed some large amounts of funds through the platform in its early years, but hadnt disclosed the same to investors.

+Loan level data is available through Lending Club's website - I collect and aggregate information on all loans originated through Lending Club's platform since its founding in 2007 till the latest time period.
+A couple of aspects should be mentioned about this loan-level database - firstly, the data is cross-sectional in nature and doesnt track each loan's performance throughout its lifetime.
+Instead, I only observe the most recent status of a loan - it is current or fully paid or delinquent or charged-off.
+However, the data does provide information on several loan and borrower characteristics.
+Loan characteristics include details about each loan account such as issue date, term of the loan, interest rate, principal amount, payments made and loan status.
+Whereas borrower characteristics captures various features about a borrower's credit history, income, debt-to-income ratio and geographic location.